 I had duck with sauerkraut and dumplings, and I swear it was the best duck in the world.
 The next time I ordered schnitzel and it was delicious as well.
 The restaurant even brews its own beer.

 In the end, you don’t need to eat at a Berchtesgaden restaurant.
-You can be international and hop and skip over the border to Austria and pay the city of Mozart a visit.
+You can be international and hop and hop over the border to Austria and pay Salzburg, the city of Mozart a visit.
 The choice of restaurants in Salzburg is much wider and you will be able to find something to suit even the most niche of tastes.

 It will take you only 35 minutes to drive to Salzburg from Berchtesgaden.